O-MaMa: Learning Object Mask Matching between Egocentric and Exocentric Views: Methods

-\cref{fig:architecture} shows the architecture of our method.
-The goal of O-MaMa is to select the object mask candidate in the destination view that matches the source mask best.
 Given a pair of images from two different views (egocentric and exocentric) and a query object mask $\mathcal{M}_{S}$ in the source view $I^S$, the objective of the Ego-Exo Correspondences task is to predict the corresponding object mask in the destination view $I^D$.
 In the Ego2Exo task, the source view corresponds to the egocentric image, and the destination view is the exocentric image, and the opposite happens in the Exo2Ego setting.
+The task is restricted to use only visual information as input for the model, excluding semantic labels, object names, or camera pose information.

+Additionally, the task involves significant viewpoint variation and challenges due to the inherent characteristics of each viewpoint: egocentric views suffer camera motion and occlusions due to the ongoing interactions, while the exocentric perspective contains objects at multiple scales distributed along all the scene.
+See \cref{fig:complex_scenarios} for some examples of these limitations in the dataset.
+All these factors require combining both a very fine-grained segmentation capability and a global cross-view understanding to effectively locate the corresponding objects across views.